Detox Tea: Lemon and Ginger Tea

 Following complications surrounding the plant’s name, Lemon Verbena was eventually naturalised in the Old World, particularly Spain.
 Today, it is a popular ingredient used in the making of perfume, although we prefer it as a tea!

-What’s is Lemon Verbena Tea good for?
+Why is Lemon Verbena Tea good for?
 Skin detoxification.
-Along with its many other health benefits, Lemon Verbena can improve skin health.
+Along with its many other health benefits, Lemon Verbena Tea Benefits can improve skin health.
 This is largely due to the herb and its incredible anti-inflammatory properties.
 A number of scientific studies have indicated that the frequent consumption of Lemon Verbena may reduce the signs of acne, eczema, and minor rosacea among other skin complaints.

 Milk Thistle Tea